LosTurcos/grimaur/README.md

 # grimaur

-`grimaur` is a lightweight AUR helper that searches, builds, and updates AUR packages using the official git mirror.
+`grimaur` is a lightweight AUR helper that searches, builds, and updates AUR packages.
+It talks to the AUR RPC API by default and automatically falls back to the official git mirror when the endpoint is unavailable.
+Pass `--git-mirror` if you prefer to force the mirror.

 ## Install
 ### Directly from the AUR